microsoft/pylance-release/USING_WITH_PYRIGHT.md

 ## Stub differences

-Pylance comes bundled with a bunch of stubs, usually found here in the installation:
+Pylance comes bundled with a number of stubs, usually found here in the installation:

 ```
 <pylance-extension-install>/dist/bundled